coryodaniel/k8s/README.md

 ## Features

+* Kubernetes resources, groups, and CRDs are autodiscovered at boot time.
+No swagger file to include or override.
 * Client supports standard HTTP calls, async batches, wait on status, and watchers
 * Supports multiple clusters
 * Supports multiple authentication credentials